 Rubber sheet material, ‘O’ rings and spacers must also undergo extensive testing to ensure that they comply with water quality guidelines.
 This is because it is vital that all components and non-metallic materials do not contaminate the water.

-WRAS approval is required for any product that can be connected to a water supply, which includes taps, showers, valves and cisterns, as well as fittings such as plastic spacers and rubber washers.
+WRAS approval is only required in projects that have to comply to new build regulations and for any product that can be connected to a water supply, which includes taps, showers, valves and cisterns, as well as fittings such as plastic spacers and rubber washers.

 For more information on WRAS, head over to their website: https://www.wras.co.uk/